amilajack/alfred/website/docs/configuration.md

 Default: `npm`

-Determine to install dependencies with NPM or Yarn
+Decide whether to install dependencies with NPM or Yarn

 ### `configsDir`

 Default: `.`

-The directory, relative to the project directory, which config files should be written to
+The path (relative to project directory) that config files are written to

 ## Extending Alfred Configs

 Alfred allows you to create reusable configs.
 This is useful when you want to share the same config across multiple projects.

-Here is an example of how you would ues a sharable config.
+Here is an example of how you would use a shareable config.

 Suppose your Alfred project has the following config: